koyoboh/webprojects/README.md

 WHR.
 Waist to hip ratio (WHR) measures the ratio of your waist circumference to your hip circumference.
 It determines how much fat is stored on your waist, hips, and buttocks.

-Please see the python/tkinter folder for codes and images
+Please see the python/tkinter folder for Application codes and images